 Vorbital = R . (g/r)1/2

-Here are some important pointers, which are important to know.
+Here are some pointers, which are important to know.

 Orbital Velocity and Radius of the orbit

 In other words, if the satellite rotates closer to the earth, it has to move faster.
-If the radius is more then this orbital velocity is less.
+If the radius is more then this velocity in orbit is less.

 Any Dependency on mass?

-This orbital velocity doesn’t depend on the mass of the satellite.
+This velocity in a orbit doesn’t depend on the mass of the satellite.

 Related study- highly suggested for you: